 This article will lead you through the preparation of each of these three financial statements on the following pages.
-First, however, you need to gather together some of the financial data you'll need to prepare these financial statements for your business plan by examining your expenses.
+First, however, you need to gather together some of the financial data you'll need by examining your expenses.

 Think of your business expenses as broken into two categories; your start up expenses and your operating expenses.

 All the costs of getting your business up and running go into the start up expenses category.
 These expenses may include:

 - down payments on property

 - down payments on equipment

 - utility set up fees